Transgender swimmer Lia Thomas loses World Aquatics appeal, no shot at Olympics

 Open category

-World Aquatics launched an “open category” for gender-diverse athletes at the 2023 World Cup in Berlin.
+World Aquaticsan “open category” for gender-diverse athletes at the 2023 World Cup in Berlin.
 This was a year after announcing the ban on most trans women swimmers

 However, the event received no entries and the category was scrapped.